bv101rj/cygwin-jank/README.md

 NOTE:

 This program does have some depends.
-The first is cygwin and the second is M$ofts SysInternals Suite.
+The first is cygwin (I have a gist for this.
+Should pull down everything needed to make these work cygwin side.) and the second is M$ofts SysInternals Suite.
 You just need to extract them and place the in /usr/local/bin.
 This should just work out of the box if you have admin privs either locally or on the domain.

 A domain admin account is going to be needed in order to actively levarge these scripts against target machines.